Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Background

-Prussia was until 1947 a geographical and political unit, and had been a separate kingdom from 1701 til 1871.
+was until 1947 a geographical and political unit, and had been a separate kingdom from 1701 to 1871.
 Prussia was the leading state in Germany until 1945.
 The area is today split between Germany, Poland and Russia.
 The capital was Berlin.

 The Prussian War, more commonly known as the German war, was a month-long armed conflict between Prussia and Italy on one side and Austria and their mainly south German allies on the other.
 The war took place in 1866 and ended quickly with a Prussian victory.
-The deciding battle was fought by Hradec Králové (Königgrätz) on 3 July 1866.
+The decisive battle was fought by Hradec Králové (Königgrätz) on 3 July 1866.
 The Austrian defeat had far-reaching political repercussions.
-Hungary exploited the defeat to demand parity within the monarchy, thus the war led directly to the creation of Austria-Hungary.
+Hungary exploited the defeat to demand parity within the monarchy; thus, the war led directly to the creation of Austria-Hungary.

 Quote(s) from the novel